tjohann/ambient_tracking_with_raspi/sensor_pi/README.md

 Requirement
 -----------

 The i2c-tools and i2c-tools-devel are needed.
+As an indirect requirement you need sqlite to build.

 DockerPi-Shield